luke11brown/UK-TopSky-Controller-Pack/README.md

+# Note to Visitors
+The contents of this repository have now been integrated into the VATSIM UK COntroller Pack.
+Please visit https://github.com/VATSIM-UK/uk-controller-pack
+Support is provided on the VATSIM UK Discord

 # UK TopSky Controller Pack

 A controller pack for VATSIM UK Enroute Controllers includidng TopSky, vSMR and UK controller plugins